Angama Mara: Wildlife

 Angama Mara has a private entrance to the 512 km2 Mara Triangle where all game drives take place.
 The Mara Triangle has abundant year-round wildlife, including the Big Five.
 It is also where the Great Migration enters and exits the Maasai Mara National Reserve and crosses the Mara River.

 Angama Foundation

-Guests contribute a small nightly donation to the Angama Foundation which has been set up as a separate non-profit entity.
-These funds are used for various initiatives in the fields of education, healthcare and conservation.
+The Angama Foundation supports education, healthcare, and conservative initiatives.

 The Angama Foundation works closely with neighbouring schools and several conservation organisations including the Mara Conservancy, the Mara Elephant Project and the Anne K. Taylor Fund.
-It has also built a clinic on the property of Angama Mara for guests, staff and the neighbouring communities.

-The Angama Foundation was the creator of The Greatest Maasai Mara Photographer of the Year competition.

 Accolades

 In 2018, Angama Mara was listed in Condé Nast Traveler as the #1 resort in Africa.
 It has also received other accolades including being featured in the Travel + Leisure World's Best Awards in 2020 and Fodor's Finest Hotels in 2020.